WillHawkins3/finetuningtoxicity/README.md

 Run on terminal: pip install PyPDF2

 # Running
-This project was created and run using Google Colab, with thanks to Hugging Face and Unsloth tutorials Code can be run in file code.py
+This project was created and run using Google Colab, with thanks to Hugging Face and Unsloth tutorials.

+Code can be run in file code.py